civet148/loader/README.md

 # loader
-program config load from db and overwirte by CLI
+program config load from db and overwrite by CLI

 # example database